Applying to the Mack Ness Fund

 - Phase (select one): start up, scaling up, continuing to expand, working toward sustainability, other.

 - What are the distinctive needs and/or issues that your program plans to address, and why is it unique, innovative, meaningful and groundbreaking?

-- What are the specific goals for the project and how will these be measured?
-Please provide two measurable indicators that will be used in the evaluation process.
+- How will you measure your progress?
+Please provide two-three measurable indicators that will be used in the evaluation process for each goal.